hammady/butt/README.md

 ## Development
 ### Configure

-Edit the file `butt-settings.ini` or export from another BUTT installation.
-The default settings generate logs and create recordings in `/butt`.
-You will probably need to mount this container path to the host (see the `-v` argument below).
-Make sure the host path exists and contains a sub-directory: `recordings`, or change it as appropriate.
+Inspect the file `butt-settings.ini` for default values and those that can be overridden.

-Another important setting is the audio device id/name.
+One important setting is the audio device id/name.
 One way to identify this is to run BUTT on the host (not inside a container), save/export the settings and inspect the generated id/name.
 If you cannot run BUTT on the host, you can do trial and error with the id until you find a correct recording.
 If there is a better way to do this, please submit an issue/PR here.

-Other settings can be passed as environment variables, see the run section below.

 ```ini
 dev_remember = 0 # by id